 English for Academic Purposes and General English Options

-UCAELI offers two tracks for IEP students.
-For students with conditional admission to UConn and those planning to attend other schools in the U.S., the English for Academic Purposes (EAP) track is recommended.
-EAP courses are designed for students with high intermediate to advanced English skills.
-EAP courses are taken during the morning and students join others in the regular IEP for afternoon Elective courses.
-The General English option is suitable for students of all levels who may not want to focus on communicating, reading and writing for academic contexts.
-See Class Schedules below.
+For students with conditional admission to UConn and those planning to attend other schools in the U.S., the English for Academic Purposes (EAP) courses are designed for students with high intermediate to advanced English skills.
+EAP courses are taken during the morning and students select elective courses for the afternoon.
+The General English option is for students of all levels from beginner to advanced who want to focus on communicating, reading and writing in all contexts.

 Course Levels and Student Evaluation